groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 }
 ```

-**Best Practice**: Always check the length of the changes array before processing.
-Empty arrays mean no differences were found.
+**Best Practice**: Always verify the length of the `changes` array – an empty array means the documents are identical.

 ### Feature 3: Working with Streams

-This feature is a game-changer for web applications or any scenario where you're not working with local files.
-Maybe you're pulling documents from a database, cloud storage, or receiving them via HTTP requests.
+Ideal for web apps, micro‑services, or any scenario where files live in memory or in the cloud.

-#### Common Use Cases:
+#### Common Use Cases
-- Web applications handling file uploads
+- Handling file uploads in a Spring Boot controller
-- Microservices architecture
-- Cloud-based document processing
-- Database-stored documents
+- Pulling documents from AWS S3 or Azure Blob Storage
+- Processing PDFs stored in a database BLOB column

-#### Stream Implementation:
+#### Stream Implementation

 ```java
 import java.io.FileInputStream;